Updates to your Temporary Cover Enhancements January (now extended)

 A charity’s reputation is fragile.
 It can take years to build and only seconds to destroy.
 How the charity handles times of crisis could make all the difference.

 The Charity Commission complete an annual report on public trust in charities.
-In their 2018 release, they state that; in both 2016 and 2018, the public’s confidence in charities was knocked by controversies surrounding Age UK, Kids Company, and most recently, the Oxfam scandal1.
+In their 2018 release, they state that; in both 2016 and 2018, the public’s confidence in charities was knocked by controversies surrounding Age UK, Kids Company, and the Oxfam scandal1.
 When negative media coverage hits the headlines, they can spark debate which reflects on the ‘charity brand’ as a whole.
 This causes mistrust from the public and inquiry from regulating bodies.

 A charity’s trustees have a responsibility to manage and mitigate the risk of crisis events arising – but if they do happen, it’s important they are handled swiftly, sensitively and responsibly.
 Robust analysis of reputational risks and consideration of how to manage those risks can give stakeholders and the public confidence in your charity.